This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 unless you have extensive training and experience in that discipline; the same is true of data stores.
 The only time it

-makes sense to create your own is if you have a use case that falls outside the bounds of all existing data stores,
+makes sense to create your own is when your use case falls outside the bounds of all existing data stores,

-Don’t roll your own data stores: always use mature, battle-tested, proven off-the-shelf solutions.
+Don’t roll your own data stores; always use mature, battle-tested, proven, off-the-shelf solutions.

 them reliable and flexible enough to handle a remarkably wide variety of use cases, from being embedded directly within